Dracathio/GriefPreventionPlus-Cities/README.md

 - Taxes: no claim loose if the player doesn't pay, but disable commands like /spawn
 - Get claimable blocks for every new citizen
 - Tab completer! (everyone hates players with long and hard to type names... xD)

-## Download
-All builds for my plugins can be found at this link: http://kaikk.net/mc/

 ##Commands:
 - /city /c - main city command (/c help for the help)